Nicotine Pouch Side Effects: What Research Says

 Red Flags That Warrant a Dentist Visit

-• Ulcers or sores that don't heal within 7 days: Could indicate infection or a pouch allergy (rare).
+- Ulcers or sores that do not start improving promptly or keep returning: Could indicate infection or a pouch allergy (rare).

 Prevention and Management